Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ## Step 3: Verify / Update Reply URLs in AAD app

-In case you did not specify the correct `OSA_AAD_REPLY_URL` variable in the script part 1, or if you want to update the reply URLs of your AAD app with a new FQDN, you can do it from the Azure Portal.
+If AAD app was created using Step 1 you can skip this step.
+If you have an existing Web app/API type AAD application you can update the reply URLs in AAD app with FQDN of your newly created OSA cluster.

-Do a search for `App registrations` at the top and navigate to it.
+Do a search for `App registrations` in the search section located at the tep and navigate to it.

 ![](./medias/OSA_APP_Portal.png)

-Search for your AAD name with the `All apps` filter on and click on it to get more informations.
+Search for your `AAD name` with the `All apps` filter on, and click on it to get more informations.

 ![](./medias/OSA_APP_Infos.png)

 Click on `Settings` and go in the `Reply URLs` section.

-Change or add a value, reminder, this should be using this format : `https://<YOUR_FQDN>/oauth2callback/Azure%20AD`
+Change or add a value.

 ![](./medias/OSA_ReplyURL.png)

+> Reminder, this should be using this format : `https://<YOUR_FQDN>/oauth2callback/Azure%20AD`

 ## Step 4: Connect to the cluster

-After you deployment is done, you should be able to open your browser to the `fqdn` that you choose during the creation of your cluster.
+After your deployment is done, you should be able to open your browser to the `fqdn` that you choose during the creation of your cluster.

 For example : `https://myOSACluster.eastus.cloudapp.azure`